Chart Color Schemes

 Lyneham shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Lyneham is notably high with 60.5% of residents aged 15 and above holding university qualifications compared to 30.4% nationally and 46.8% regionally as of the latest data point in 20XX.
-Bachelor degrees are most prevalent at 31.7%, followed by postgraduate qualifications (22.7%) and graduate diplomas (6.1%).
-Vocational pathways account for 16.3% of qualifications, with advanced diplomas at 7.2% and certificates at 9.1%.
-Educational participation is high, with 29.5% currently enrolled in formal education, including 13.4% in tertiary, 5.7% in primary, and 4.9% in secondary education as of the latest figures from 20XX.
+Educational attainment in Lyneham is notably high, with 60.5% of residents aged 15 and above holding university qualifications, compared to the national average of 30.4% and the SA4 region's average of 46.8%.
+The most common qualification is a Bachelor degree at 31.7%, followed by postgraduate qualifications (22.7%) and graduate diplomas (6.1%).
+Vocational pathways account for 16.3% of qualifications, with advanced diplomas making up 7.2% and certificates 9.1%.
+Educational participation is high, with 29.5% of residents currently enrolled in formal education, including 13.4% in tertiary, 5.7% in primary, and 4.9% in secondary education.

 Frequently Asked Questions - Education